shahfarhadreza/papercode/README.md

 * Code Editing:
   - Syntax highlighting for C++ code.
   - Support for indentation and code formatting.
-  - Code Auto Completion (Keywords only).
+  - Code Auto Completion.
-  - Intellisense (Work-in progress).
+  - Intellisense (Experimental).
 * Project Management:
   - Ability to create and manage C++ projects with multiple files.
 * Other Features: